en-wl/wordlist/README.md

 spelling but only up to level 1 (_include_ or `.`) for the British.
-In some cases there may be multiple matches; for example, if the word was _program_, the query will return both _program_ and _programme_ as the correct spelling depends on context: it's _program_ is the case of _computer program_ but _programme_ in most other contexts.
+In some cases there may be multiple matches; for example, if the word was _program_, the query will return both _program_ and _programme_ as the correct spelling depends on context: it's _program_ in the case of _computer program_ but _programme_ in most other contexts.
 If the word is the same in both dialects the query will return the same word.